Where to Eat, Stay, Play, and Explore in this Mountain State Town

 Luxury Getaway House: Monte Vista Luxury Mountain Escape

-How to Spend an Elevated and Adventurous Weekend Exploring Berkeley Springs, WV
+How to Plan an Elevated and Adventurous Weekend Exploring Berkeley Springs, WV

 Day 1: An Elevated Evening in the Eastern Panhandle

-Explore Bath, WV: Bop around town, pop into the local shops, and then grab a pre-dinner drink at either Cardinal Bar or Cacapon Mountain Brewing Co.
-Both are right in town and provide both immaculate vibes, games, and outdoor seating.
+Explore Bath, WV: Bop around town, pop into the local shops/galleries, and then grab a pre-dinner drink at either Cardinal Bar or Cacapon Mountain Brewing Co.
+Both are right in town and provide immaculate vibes, games, and outdoor seating.

 Dinner: Lot 12 Public House offers a three-course, farm-centric, prix-fixe menu prepared by local, James Beard-nominated chef, Damien Heath, in a charming American Foursquare-style home with an inviting front porch and vibey bar.
 Every one of our courses was delectable, but the Seafood Cioppino & Five Spice Duck Leg Confit were two standouts.